Dies Irae (band): Biography

-Dies Irae was formed in 1992 as very young death metal band featuring China (guitar), Mauser (guitar and vocals), Czarny (bass) and Gilan (drums).
-1994 marked the recording of their debut demo titled "Fear of God" which was released by Serenades Records two years later.
+Dies Irae was formed in 1992 as a death metal band featuring China (guitar), Mauser (guitar and vocals), Czarny (bass) and Gilan (drums).
+In 1994, they recorded their debut demo, Fear of God, released by Serenades Records two years later.
 The demo was composed of typical death metal tracks and guitar variations as introductions.
-In 1997 Mauser joined the band Vader and Dies Irae split up.
-Four years later Mauser signed a contract with Massive Management, whose artist roster consists of such bands as Vader, Sceptic, Decapitated and many others, and started looking for new members to his band.
-With help of Doc (Vader), Novy (Devilyn) and Hiro (Sceptic) the band prepared material for a full debut album.
+In 1997, Mauser joined Vader and Dies Irae split up.
+Four years later, Mauser signed a contract with Massive Management, whose artist roster consists of such bands as Vader, Sceptic, Decapitated and many others, and started looking for new band members.
+With help from Doc (Vader), Novy (Devilyn) and Hiro (Sceptic), the band prepared material for a full debut album.

-On 5 June 2000 Dies Irae entered the Selani Studio to record their debut album.
-Titled Immolated, it was produced by Szymon Czech, and graphically designed by Jacek Wisniewski, who had been previously responsible for several Vader's cover artworks ("Kingdom", "Black to the Blind", " Live In Japan").
-Immolated was mastered at Studio 333 by Bartłomiej Kuźniak who is responsible for Vader's masters.
-All lyrics were written by Łukasz Szurmiński.
+On 5 June 2000, Dies Irae entered the Selani Studio to record their debut album.
+Titled Immolated, it was produced by Szymon Czech, and graphically designed by Jacek Wisniewski, who was responsible for several of Vader's cover artworks ("Kingdom", "Black to the Blind", " Live In Japan").
+Immolated was mastered at Studio 333 by Bartłomiej Kuźniak, who is responsible for Vader's masters. Łukasz Szurmiński wrote all lyrics.

-Following the promotional mailing of Immolated the band received a number of contract offers from labels from Europe and the United States.
-Finally, Dies Irae signed a four-album contract with Metal Blade Records, which represents the band around the world except Poland and Japan.
-In Poland they are under Metal Mind, in Japan they are represented by Avalon/Marquee Inc. Both labels also manage Vader.
-The debut album was released in November 2000 and its promo campaign was backed up with a video-clip for the track "Lion of Knowledge".
-The album itself comprises 9 cuts, including two cyber-industrial intros performed by Doc.
-Dies Irae are also prepared for their first European tour with Nile in January 2001.
+Following the promotional mailing of Immolated, the band received a number of offers from labels from Europe and the United States.
+Dies Irae signed a four-album contract with Metal Blade Records, which represents the band around the world except Poland and Japan.
+In Poland, they are under Metal Mind.
+In Japan, Avalon/Marquee Inc. represents them.
+Both labels manage Vader.
+The debut album was released in November 2000, and its promo campaign was backed up with a video-clip for the track "Lion of Knowledge".
+The album comprises nine cuts, including two cyber-industrial intros performed by Doc.
+Dies Irae prepared their first European tour with Nile in January 2001.

-On April/May 2002 the band entered Hertz Studio to record their second full-length album The Sin War.
-The date of release got rescheduled to September, because of technical problems with the CD-Masters.
+On April/May 2002, the band entered Hertz Studio to record their second full-length album, The Sin War.
+The release date was rescheduled to September because of technical problems with the CD-Masters.
 The album contains more complex and diverse songs, with all band members contributing to the final result.
-The band was forced to postpone the autumn tour due to Vader's obligations.
+The band postponed the autumn tour due to Vader's obligations.